ajayrawat12/Self-Driving-Car-Simulation-using-Deep-Learning/README.md

 ####Image augmentation and preprocessing

-We have trained a new network from scratch vs using transfer learning and using qualities of a pre-trained network.
-Hence we will need a large amount of data for training the network from scratch.The data in the Udacity training is less as compared to the data required for training a completely new model.
+I have trained a new network from scratch vs using transfer learning and using qualities of a pre-trained network.
+Hence we would need a large amount of data for training the network from scratch.The data in the Udacity training is less as compared to the data required for training a completely new model.

-Hence we would need additional data from the existing training data in order to train the network and making a reliable model.
+Hence we will need additional data from the existing training data in order to train the network and making a reliable model.

-We have followed techniques as described in the NVIDIA paper for data augmentation and training.
+I have followed techniques as described in the NVIDIA paper for data augmentation and training.

-* We have decided to use all the 3 types of images ie center images, left images and right images captured in the training data.
+* I have used all the 3 types of images ie center images, left images and right images captured in the training data.
 However in the test run, we only use the center images.
 This alone increases the training data available to us by a factor of 3.

 * In order to use all the 3 types of images, we randomly select which image we would like to use.
 If we decide to use the left image, we adjust the steering angle output to by adding an offset of 0.25.
 This simulates the car on the left side of the road and the offset adds the steering control to adjust direction to the right to adjust and come back to the center of the road.This simulates our recovery mechanism in case we go off the center of the road.
 This automatically gives us the advantage of learning recovery in case we veer off the center of the road.